Platform preview

 See how SanaLytics helps leadership understand what is changing, why it is changing, and where to act

-This preview is structured around a real hospital leadership workflow: case mix shift visibility, LOS and GLOS performance, physician and facility variation, documentation and capture opportunity, and an executive memo layer that points toward future AI investigation workflows.
+This preview is structured around a real hospital leadership workflow: case mix shift visibility, LOS and GLOS performance, physician and facility variation, documentation and capture opportunity, and an executive memo layer that points toward future investigation workflows.

 Inside this view